 Areas where cannabis grows naturally tend to have acidic soil.
-As a result, most marijuana strains have adapted to thrive in slightly acidic soils.
-The best pH for marijuana grown in soil is usually a window of six to seven.
+As a result, most cannabis strains have adapted to thrive in slightly acidic soils.
+The best pH for cannabis grown in soil is usually a window of six to seven.
 This range will allow the plants to absorb the optimal amounts of nitrogen, potassium, phosphorous, calcium, magnesium, and many other macro and micronutrients.

 How to Test Soil pH

 When growing cannabis in soil, it is important to test not only the nutrient solutions being fed to the plants, but also the soil itself.
 The easiest way to test soil is to use a pH probe or soil test kit.
 If you do not have a soil test kit or probe, you can make a slurry of water and soil and use a pH pen or strips to test it.

 If the soil falls within a range of six to seven, you likely do not need to make any adjustments to it.
 However, if the soil is significantly above or below this range, you will need to balance the medium.